RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 - `service_sid` - The service SID associated with the deployment
 - `environment_sid` - The environment SID associated with the deployment
 - `build_sid` - The build SID to be deployed to the environment
+- `is_latest_deployment` - Determine whether this deployment is the latest ~> This caters for when deployments are made and Terraform state is not aware of them
+- `triggers` - A map of key-value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
 - `date_created` - The date in RFC3339 format that the deployment was created
 - `date_updated` - The date in RFC3339 format that the deployment was updated
 - `url` - The URL of the deployment